cgarciae/treex/README.md

 * No metaclass magic
 * No apply method

-To proove the previous we will start with by creating a very contrived but complete module which will use everything from parameters, states, and random state:
+To prove the previous we will start with by creating a very contrived but complete module which will use everything from parameters, states, and random state:

 ```python